istio/istio.io/content/docs/concepts/security/index.md

    - number: 9000
 {{< /text >}}

-If you do not provide a `targets:` section, Istio matches the policy to all services in the storage scope of the policy.
+If you don't provide a `targets:` section, Istio matches the policy to all services in the storage scope of the policy.
 Thus, the `targets:` section can help you specify the scope of the policies: